When to visit the vet?

 Symptoms

-Weight loss is another common sign, although the dog eats normally or even more than usual.
+Weight loss is another common sign, even though the dog eats normally or even more than usual.
 The body cannot effectively use glucoseGlucose is a simple sugar and the body’s main source of energy.
-The concentration of glucose in the blood is regulated to meet the energy needs of the cells. as an energy source, which causes it to start breaking down fat and muscle massIn pathology, the term “mass” is used to describe an abnormal lump or growth in the body.
+The concentration of glucose in the blood is regulated to meet the energy needs of the cells. as an energy source, causing it to begin breaking down fat and muscle massIn pathology, the term “mass” is used to describe an abnormal lump or growth in the body.
 A mass can form in the skin or subcutaneous tissue, or even inside the body.
-The causes can be benign (not cancer) or malignant (cancer). to gain energy.
+The causes can be benign (not cancer) or malignant (cancer). to obtain energy.

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of diabetes mellitus in dogs is made through a combination of clinical symptoms, blood tests, and urine analyses.
-A veterinarian will usually perform a physical examination and assess the dog’s symptoms.
-An elevated blood sugar level in combination with glucoseGlucose is a simple sugar and the body's main source of energy.
+A veterinarian will typically perform a physical examination and evaluate the dog’s symptoms.
+An elevated blood glucose level combined with glucoseGlucose is a simple sugar and the body's main source of energy.
 The concentration of glucose in the blood is regulated to meet the energy needs of the cells. in the urine is a strong indicationIndication refers to a valid reason or rationale for using a specific treatment, medication, or medical procedure.
 It is based on the diagnosis and the patient's clinical condition. of diabetes.

-It is important to rule out other conditions that can lead to similar symptoms, such as Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
+It is important to rule out other diseases that can cause similar symptoms, such as Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment. or kidney disease.
-In some cases, further diagnostic tests may be necessary to identify or rule out concomitant diseases.
+In some cases, additional diagnostic tests may be necessary to identify or rule out concurrent conditions.

 Therapy